telerik/xaml-docs/controls/radspreadsheet/features/ui-headers-and-footers.md

 # Headers and Footers

-Headers and Footers functionality allows you add rich text content in the page margins when exporting a worksheet to pages.
+Headers and Footers functionality allows you add rich text content in the page margins when laying out a worksheet to pages.
 This feature is useful in scenarios like [exporting to PDF](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/pdf/pdfformatprovider), [printing]({%slug radspreadsheet-ui-printing%}) or [import/export to XLSX](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/formats-and-conversion/xlsx/xlsxformatprovider).

 ## Overview

 RadSpreadsheet allows you add headers and/or footers at the top or bottom of a worksheet.
-The applied headers and footers are not displayed on the worksheet when the document is visualized in an application — they appear on the printed pages and in the exported PDF document only.
+The applied headers and footers appear on the printed pages and in the exported PDF document only - they are not displayed on the worksheet when the document is visualized in an application.

 #### **Figure 1: Headers and footers in a spreadsheet document**
 ![](images/RadSpreadsheet_UI_Headers_Footers_00.png)